JamesKBowler/fxcpy/README.md

     * `TradesTable` - once orders are executed, trades are inserted and tracked with various attributes.
     * `ClosedTradesTable` - contains trades that are closed for the current trading day.
     * `SummaryTable` - contains summarised information for every instrument with an open position.
-    * `MessagesTable` - deals with messages sent from the trading server, such margin call.
+    * `MessagesTable` - deals with messages sent from the trading server, such margin as call.

 * **Trading** - fxcpy is very flexible with many options for executing different types of orders.
     * OCO (One-Cancels-Other)